nithinee/githubrepository/README.md

 # githubrepository
 githubrepository
-changes made in readme file to add a description changes made in local:hence we need to push to appear changes in remote
+changes made in readme file to add a description changes made in local:hence we need to push to appear changes in remote by using git push origin master changes made in remote :